cheprasov/ts-react-global-state/README.md

 };
 ```

-Or use HOC function `withGlobalScope` that wraps your Class Component automatically for useing Global State.
+Or use HOC function `withGlobalScope` that wraps your Class Component automatically for using Global Scope.

 ```typescript
 withGlobalScope(Component: React.Component, scopeToProp: Record<string, string> ) // Returns Higher-Order Component